neekeetab/CachingPlayerItem/README.md

 # CachingPlayerItem #
 ### Stream and cache media content on your iOS device ###

 CachingPlayerItem is a subclass of AVPlayerItem.
 It allows you to play and cache media files.
-You can start to play some remote file immediately, without waiting a file to be downloaded completely.
+You can start to play a remote file immediately, without waiting the file to be downloaded completely.
 Once it is downloaded, you will be given an opportunity to store it for future use.

 ## Features ##
 - Written in Swift 2.2
-- Convenient notifications through delegate mechanism
+- Convenient notifications through a delegate mechanism
-- CachingPlayerItem is a subclass of AVPlayerItem, but with custom loader.
+- CachingPlayerItem is a subclass of AVPlayerItem, but with a custom loader.
 So you still have the power of AVFoundation Framework

 ## Adding to your project ##
 Simply add `CachingPlayerItem.swift` to your project